 Interpreting Success Rates

 Assisted reproduction pregnancy outcomes can be measured per cycle started, per egg collection or per embryo transfer.
 Merrion Fertility Clinic rates are measured ‘per embryo transfer’.

-Rates are also different for fresh and frozen cycles.
-Generally, rates are higher for fresh cycles.
+Rates are measured separately for fresh and frozen cycles.

 - ‘Fresh’ cycle: transfer of an embryo that was never frozen (cryopreserved)